 - The Committee noted this measure is nearly identical to measure #0711; the only difference is that the measures are examining the same patient at two different points in time (six months and twelve months). - The Committee also noted that performance on the measure has not changed much over time.
-The developer acknowledged it has been difficult to see movement in the overall statewide average in Minnesota, which is currently at 6.9 percent, with higher performing clinics at the 20 percent mark. - The Committee agreed that depression is an important area to measure.
-One member expressed that this might be the only true population-based outcome measure for mental health and substance use disorder which is used widely and publically reported. - Some members questioned the necessity of two separate measures, wondering if it is enough to just measure progress at six months, particularly given the fact that the data didn't show much movement from measuring at six months to twelve.
-Other Committee members maintained the state of the evidence able to answer whether twelve months is also needed, noting that there are indications that a patient with severe depression might have to go through a number of drugs and treatment and wouldn't necessarily be remitted within six months.
+The developer acknowledged it has been difficult to see movement in the overall statewide average in Minnesota, which is currently at 6.9 percent, with higher performing clinics at the 20 percent mark.

+- The Committee agreed that depression is an important area to measure.
+One member expressed that this might be the only true population-based outcome measure for mental health and substance use disorders which is used widely and publically reported. - Some members questioned the necessity of two separate measures, wondering if it is enough to just measure progress at six months, particularly given the fact that the data didn't show much movement from measuring at six months to twelve.
+Other Committee members noted that there are indications that a patient with severe depression might have to go through a number of drugs and treatment and wouldn't necessarily be remitted within six months.